edumserrano/playwright-adventures/demos/docker/README.md

 USE_DOCKER_HOST_WEBSERVER=false
 ```

 Or you can set them in your shell prior to running the `docker compose up` command.
-For instance, if you're using Powerhsell you can do:
+For instance, if you're using Powershell you can do:

 ```
 $env:CI=false